DeercoderPractice/shell/sed/sed.md

 + We can use the `-f` option to specify the `*.sed` file so that multiple commands can be executed and saved in a file

+## Summary

++ The **sed** stream editor is a powerful command line tool, which can handle streams of data: it can take input lines from a pipe.
+This makes it fit for non−interactive use.
+The **sed** editor uses **vi**−like commands and accepts regular expressions.
+The **sed** tool can read commands from the command line or from a script.
+It is often used to perform find−and−replace actions on lines containing a pattern.